 - 1. For USA: US Federal law restricts this device to sale by or on the order of a dentist or a physician. - 2.
 The TBR® dental implants must only be used by dental surgeon, stomatologists, maxillofacial surgeons or especially trained surgeons. - 3.
-The TBR® implant systems require the specific use of TBR® surgical instruments and prosthetic elements as well as a strict respect of the user's instructions. - 4.
-Any adjustment shall be considered as an alteration of the characteristics and the perfomances of the TBR® products that may compromise the patients' safety.
+The TBR® implant systems require the specific use of TBR® surgical instruments and prosthetic elements that are adapted to the implant range to be set as well as a strict respect of the user's instructions. - 4.
+Any adjustment shall be considered as an alteration of the characteristics and the performances of the TBR® products that may compromise the patients' safety.
 Therefore, it may void the guarantee and cancel the responsibility of the manufacturer. - 5.
 In order to guarantee the sterility and the cleanliness of the products, the TBR® implants are single-use.
 The re-use of dental implants, even if resterilized, can generate implant loss, bioincompatibility, permanent tissular lesions and can strongly increase infectious risks (conventional and unconventional). - 6.
 In case of malfunction, inform the manufacturer. - 7.
 If there is any doubt, the practitioner must contact the patient's general practitioner to make sure that the treatment followed by the patient (drug use, biological disorders, anamnesis, ...) and his general state are not incompatible with the dental implant surgery.